FAQ About Jodi Baglien Essential Oils

-A. Essential oil quality is extremely important to reap the benefits of their unique gifts.
+Essential oil quality is extremely important to reap the benefits of their unique gifts.
 But, there are many unregu¬lated and often misleading terms when it comes to essential oils such as: “therapeutic grade,” and “CPTG Certified Pure Therapeutic Grade®.”
 Buyers are conditioned by good marketing strategies to ask for therapeutic grade oils, assuming there is some international industry quality standards or board that verifies and authenticates the use of that term.
 These terms are only commercial trademarks that companies have registered and paid a fee to use.
-Please consider taking the time to read this WONDERFUL article by Jade Shutes, called "The Quality of Essential Oils". click here for article
+Please take the time to read this WONDERFUL article by Jade Shutes, called "The Quality of Essential Oils".

 This is a huge and interesting topic to learn more about in classes!
 Read the individual profile for the oil you are interested in (see single oils) to see the cultivation method for each plant/ oil.